How to make Word documents accessible

 Make sure any colour combinations you use meet colour contrast requirements.

-If you use colour-coding, also add text labels so people with who find it hard to see colours can still understand it.
+If you use colour coding, add text labels so people who find it hard to see colours can still understand it.

 Only add a table to your Word document if: